 Dental Assistants assist the dentist during the examination and treatment of patients by handing required instruments to the dentist and using suction or other instruments to keep the patients mouth clear.
 Dental Assistants prepare instrument trays and assist patients with dental health care.
 Some Dental Assistants will make dental impressions, remove sutures, and apply anesthetics to the gums and cavity preventatives to teeth.
 Dental Assistants must be reliable, work well with others and have good manual dexterity.
-CPR Certification and Hepatitis B Titer testing is included as part of program fees.
+CPR Certification is included as part of program fees.